crimeconservative

 Los Angeles, Pearsall, FALSE, USAThursday, April 9, 2026

-Some locals who knew Afshar before her arrest say they always suspected her loyalty lay with Iran, not the U. S. One man who met her through a mutual friend said she once showed him photos with high-ranking Iranian military officials, calling one of them her uncle.
-He also claimed she called him for advice after the FBI contacted her about her background.
+A man who met Afshar through a mutual friend claimed she once showed him photos with high-ranking Iranian military officials, calling one of them her "uncle."
+He also alleged she sought his advice after the FBI contacted her about her background.

 Actions